YETI (NYSE:YETI) Updates FY 2021 Earnings Guidance

-YETI (NYSE:YETI) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.510-$2.530 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.480.
+YETI (NYSE:YETI) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided EPS guidance of $2.510-$2.530 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.480.
 The company issued revenue guidance of $1.40 billion-$1.41 billion, compared to the consensus revenue estimate of $1.40 billion.

-Several brokerages have recently commented on YETI.
-Roth Capital lowered their price objective on YETI from $112.00 to $100.00 and set a neutral rating on the stock in a research report on Friday, November 12th.
-Berenberg Bank set a $103.00 target price on YETI in a research report on Saturday, August 21st.
-KeyCorp boosted their target price on YETI from $94.00 to $115.00 and gave the stock an overweight rating in a research report on Monday, August 9th.
-Zacks Investment Research upgraded YETI from a hold rating to a buy rating and set a $96.00 target price on the stock in a research report on Friday, October 15th.
-Finally, UBS Group boosted their price objective on YETI from $92.00 to $99.00 and gave the stock a neutral rating in a research note on Friday, November 12th.
-Four investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of Buy and an average target price of $107.89.
+YETI (NYSE:YETI) last posted its quarterly earnings results on Thursday, November 11th.
+The company reported $0.64 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.57 by $0.07.
+YETI had a net margin of 15.04% and a return on equity of 57.19%.
+The company had revenue of $362.64 million for the quarter, compared to analyst estimates of $357.27 million.
+During the same quarter in the previous year, the firm posted $0.59 earnings per share.
+As a group, equities analysts forecast that YETI will post 2.4 EPS for the current fiscal year.

-In other YETI news, SVP Kirk A. Zambetti sold 10,475 shares of the company’s stock in a transaction that occurred on Wednesday, November 3rd.
-The stock was sold at an average price of $105.00, for a total value of $1,099,875.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Matthew J. Reintjes sold 25,000 shares of the company’s stock in a transaction that occurred on Monday, October 11th.
-The stock was sold at an average price of $84.80, for a total value of $2,120,000.00.
+In related news, CEO Matthew J. Reintjes sold 25,000 shares of the business’s stock in a transaction on Monday, October 11th.
+The shares were sold at an average price of $84.80, for a total value of $2,120,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, SVP Hollie Sammons Castro sold 13,143 shares of YETI stock in a transaction dated Monday, October 25th.
+The stock was sold at an average price of $95.00, for a total value of $1,248,585.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 97,122 shares of company stock worth $9,348,664.
-3.10% of the stock is owned by insiders.
+In the last three months, insiders have sold 97,122 shares of company stock valued at $9,348,664.
+3.10% of the stock is currently owned by corporate insiders.

 An institutional investor recently raised its position in YETI stock.
-Morgan Stanley lifted its holdings in shares of YETI Holdings, Inc. (NYSE:YETI) by 17.5% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 888,163 shares of the company’s stock after buying an additional 132,276 shares during the quarter.
-Morgan Stanley owned approximately 1.02% of YETI worth $81,551,000 as of its most recent SEC filing.
-Institutional investors own 94.52% of the company’s stock.
+Morgan Stanley grew its stake in YETI Holdings, Inc. (NYSE:YETI) by 17.5% during the second quarter, according to its most recent 13F filing with the SEC.
+The firm owned 888,163 shares of the company’s stock after acquiring an additional 132,276 shares during the period.
+Morgan Stanley owned about 1.02% of YETI worth $81,551,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 94.52% of the company’s stock.

 YETI Company Profile